 24 Hour Fitness has been in business for over 30 years, with 484 locations in 18 states throughout the U.S. As the name suggests, the gym is open 24 hours a day, and offers a wide range of amenities and options for varying levels of fitness expertise.
 The company was founded in 1983 as 24 Hour Nautilus by Mark Mastrov and Leonard Schlemm.
 24 Hour Fitness is the third largest privately-owned and operated fitness center chain behind Gold's Gym and Fitness First.
 It currently employs over 18,000 people in the United States, and an undisclosed number of employees working in a customer services call-centers in the Philippines and Las Vegas, Nevada.
 The culture at 24 Hour Fitness is designed to appeal to a wide array of people.
 It is often referred to as the “melting pot” of gym chains, and fits the bill for many: from the individual with an erratic work schedule, the parent with young children, the person looking for a group fitness dynamic, to the heavy lifters.
 24 Hour’s ability to meet the needs of these varying groups of people has earned it a reputation of having an inviting and dynamic culture.

 Chuck Runyon, Dave Mortensen, and Jeff Klinger founded Anytime Fitness in 2002 in St. Paul, Minnesota.
-All three men were previous business partners who successfully owned, operated, and sold a local St. Paul fitness center.
+All three men were previous business partners who successfully owned, operated, and sold a local St. Paul fitness center several years ago.
 The idea for Anytime Fitness came after the founders worked as consultants for a firm that helped underperforming fitness clients’ increase their bottom line.
 As of 2015, Anytime Fitness has over 3,000 gym locations and 2 million clients.
-The company opened their first international location in Halifax, Nova Scotia, Canada and has since then expanded to locations in Australia, Canada, Grand Cayman, Japan, Mexico, the Netherlands, Poland, New Zealand, Qatar, and the United Kingdom.
+The fitness club opened their first international location in Halifax, Nova Scotia, Canada and has since then expanded to locations in Australia, Canada, Grand Cayman, Japan, Mexico, the Netherlands, Poland, New Zealand, Qatar, and the United Kingdom.
 Anytime’s nationwide manifesto is to “Improve the self-esteem of the world.”
 The company is less concerned with how many pounds and inches its clients use but more focused on their improved quality of living and outlook on life.
-In 2011, Anytime Fitness developed an app for their website that is available to members and serves as a platform to download workouts, track food, and interact with other users.
+In 2011, Anytime Fitness developed a health and fitness app for their website that is available to members and serves as a platform to download workouts, track food, and interact with other users to meet fitness goals.

 Lifetime Fitness is a privately held chain of fitness centers headquartered in Chanhassen, Minnesota (right outside of Minneapolis).
 The company was founded by Bahram Akradi in 1992.
 Lifetime brands itself as a comprehensive health and lifestyle company, offering a personalized and scientific approach to long-term health and wellness.
 Members can gain access to personal training programs with a personal trainer, health club benefits, and various other workout programs.
 The first club opened in Brooklyn Park, Minnesota and expanded throughout the region and later throughout the United States and Canada.
 Most LifeTime Fitness centers are located in fringe suburban areas in medium to large-sized metropolitan areas, with a handful of locations in central city or inner suburban locations.
 Today, Lifetime Fitness currently has a combined total of 121 centers in 27 states across the United States and Canada.